iceteagroup/wisej-examples/README.md

 Each example is self contained and includes all Wisej extensions needed to run out-of-the-box.

+All Examples here are written in C#.
+You can find a growing list of Wisej samples in VB.NET [here](https://github.com/iceteagroup/wisej-examples-vb).

 ## Example categories

 The __Wisej.Samples.sln__ file contains all Wisej projects, grouped by categories: